SuperbTUM/real-time-ReID-tracking/README.md

 ## Thoughts After the Milestone

-Simple DCGAN may bring easy samples to make the network more likely to overfit.
+Simple DCGAN may bring easy samples to make the network more likely to be overfit.
+SPGAN may be more recommended.
 We may pre-cluster (K-Means++) datasets and conduct synthetic image generation on each cluster with stronger GAN network (VAE-GAN).
 We can even make the network partial-aware with separate attention on foreground and background.